nodejs/nodejs.dev/src/documentation/0010-node-hosting/index.md

 ### ZEIT Now

-If you'd like to deploy a static frontend powered by a serverless Node.js API, **ZEIT Now** is the right choice.
+If you'd like to deploy a static frontend powered by a serverless Node.js API, **Vercel** is the right choice.

 After [importing your Git repository](https://zeit.co/import), deploying an update is only a matter of `git push`.